premkpavuluri/microservices-research/questions.md

 ## Where we are headed

-- We are going to write a blog?
+- History of microservices
+- What's the problem that microservices solve
 - What are microservices?
 - What are the other alternatives?
 - Advantages of Microservice over other system
 - Disadvantages of Microservice over other system
-- What's the problem that microsevices solve
-- History of microservices
-- Examples of all arcitechtures
+- Examples of all architectures
+- Hypothetical scenarios and how microservices are useful in that scenarios
+- What questions to ask to decide if someone needs microservices or not
+- How evolution/implementation effects the business and IT
+- What is the cost, complexity, bandwidth needed
+- What is the conclusion of our research

 ## Where should we start